-Green-tech found new prominence at this year’s CES, and one of the best products was Hydraloop’s Water Recycler.
-“The large appliance, which filters and purifies grey water from baths, showers, and washing machines, employs a series of six maintenance-free filtration techniques, and can recycle up to 85% of the water used in the home for re-use in toilets, pools, and irrigation systems (your toilet and kitchen sink are safe from filtration, so don’t fret),” writes a reviewer from Time Magazine.
+Green-tech found new prominence at this year’s CES, and one of the most innovative products was Hydraloop’s Water Recycler.
+“The large appliance, which filters and purifies greywater from baths, showers, and washing machines, employs a series of six maintenance-free filtration techniques.
+It can recycle up to 85% of the water used in the home for re-use in toilets, pools, and irrigation systems (your toilet and kitchen sink are safe from filtration, so don’t fret),” writes a reviewer from Time Magazine.

 Hydraloop recyclers are already in use in Africa and Europe; not only do they save the planet, but they can save money.
 By company estimates, a four-person household can save up to 20,000 gallons of water per year.